lietsel-jones/gp2-data-dictionary/README.md

 ## How to use the dictionary
 You can:
 Download the latest release from the Releases page
-Or clone the repo directly:
+OR clone the repo directly:
 ```bash
 git clone https://github.com/lietsel-jones/data-dict-test.git
 ```